COVID-IWG/epimargin/paper/paper.md

 scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike. -->

-# Comparison to Other Software Packages
+# Comparison to other software packages
 epiestim
 epiforecasts
 bubar
 practical considerations
 wallinga teunis
 cori

-# Past and Ongoing Projects:

-1. migration, lockdown, and quarantine planning in India and Indonesia

-2. bayesian epi

-3. adaptive control

-4. vaccinate south asia

-5. vaccine allocation

 # Citations